Watch an introduction to the Peatland Code for those wishing to develop a peatland restoration project:

 • Risk Assessment

-Secure funding and start/complete restoration activity
+Secure funding and start/complete restoration activity as per Project Design Document.

 Following successful validation and completion of the restoration activity a regular schedule of verification audits will be conducted by the validation/verification body.
-This will ensure the project achieves and maintains the expected condition category change, delivering the expected Greenhouse gas benefit over its duration.
+This will ensure the project achieves and maintains the expected condition category change, delivering the expected greenhouse gas benefit over its duration.